sainturb/miu-sa_rental-apartment/README.md

     Shipment service stores address of user.
     Shipment has following API:
-        Ship: find user's shipping address and ship it Set address: create address according to userId Update address: update address according to userId userId is store in the token
+        Ship: find user's shipping address and ship it
 #### APIs
 ```
 🔒 /api/ship/{orderNumber} [POST] body: address